SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_accel5_bma400/README.md

 You can choose the mode of operation by selecting the corresponding macro MIKROE_BMA400_READ_MODE_INTERRUPT or MIKROE_BMA400_READ_MODE_POLLING.

-You can launch Console that's integrated into Simplicity Studio or use a third-party terminal tool like TeraTerm to receive the data from the USB.
+The application reads the accelerometer xyz data and convert them to Gravity data in m/s^2.
+You can launch Console that's integrated into Simplicity Studio or use a third-party terminal tool like Tera Term to receive the data from the USB.
 A screenshot of the console output is shown in the figure below.

 ![usb_debug](image/log.png "USB Debug Output Data")